 McCausland Faculty Fellowship

 The McCausland Faculty Fellowship was established as part of a $10 million endowment from College of Arts and Sciences alumnus Peter McCausland (’71) and his wife Bonnie.
 The three-year fellowship is available to early career faculty who bring innovation to their research and teaching.
 As can be seen by the fellows’ accomplishments, the benefit of this award goes far beyond its monetary value.
 This fellowship allows faculty to explore new areas of research and share findings in their field and beyond.
 Students gain from innovative courses and education opportunities outside the classroom sparked by the fellows’ creativity and dedication.
+The College of Arts and Sciences is now accepting nominations for 2020 fellows.
+Please review the nomination instructions [PDF] and submit by January 28, 2019.

 Professor Armstrong joined the Department of Biological Sciences in 2016 after postdoctoral training at the Johns Hopkins Bloomberg School of Public Health.
 The Armstrong Lab uses the model organism Drosophila melanogaster—commonly known as the fruit or vinegar fly— to investigate how distinct nutrient sensing pathways function in fat cells to regulate the well-characterized stem cell-supported ovary.
 Given the current obesity epidemic and the link between obesity and increased risk for several diseases, including type 2 diabetes and cancer, Armstrong hopes that the research performed in her lab provides a better understanding of the role adipocytes/adipocyte-dysfunction play in controlling normal/abnormal physiology.